Chang’an Small Restaurant Chapter 5

 Shen Shaoguang looked at this "home" she had never lived in, and was reminded of her own home; she couldn’t help but feel somewhat melancholy.

 From what she had heard, the person living in this house now was the city’s Deputy Magistrate, an out-and-out high-ranking official in a scarlet uniform.
 Although they have been neighbors for so many days, she had yet to catch a glimpse of him.
 I wonder when the ‘deputy mayor’ of Chang'an will inspect the street stalls...
-Shen Shaoguang was amused by her own humor, she held up her umbrella, and pranced back to the nunnery.
+Shen Shaoguang, amused by her own humor, held up her umbrella, and pranced back to the nunnery.

-When she returned to the nunnery, Shen Shaoguang soaked the glutinous rice, and spent the rest of her afternoon with some light reading and writing.
+Upon returning to the nunnery, Shen Shaoguang soaked the glutinous rice, and spent the rest of her afternoon with some light reading and writing.

 After her meal, Shen Shaoguang took a quick afternoon nap.
 Once refreshed, she got up and began to work on a more tedious snack.